Medicare Plan Annual Notice of Change: What to Look ForPosted by Medicare Made Clear

 There is one piece of Medicare mail, though, that you want to be sure to read.
 It’s called the Annual Notice of Change, or ANOC for short, and it comes from your current Medicare plan provider.
-Delivered by September 30, plan ANOC letters ensure that plan members have up-to-date plan information before the Medicare Annual Enrollment Period begins.
+Delivered by September 30, plan ANOC letters ensure that plan members have up-to-date plan information before the Medicare Annual Enrollment Period (formerly known as the Medicare Open Enrollment Period) begins.

 How to understand your Medicare plan Annual Notice of Change

 Your Medicare Advantage or Medicare Part D prescription drug plan ANOC provides important information.
 It can help you decide whether to keep your current plan or look for a new one during the Annual Enrollment Period.

 Here’s what to look for when you get your ANOC, along with questions to help you understand plan changes and what they may mean for you.

 - What new benefits have been added to your plan?